 In response to the Prime Minister’s commitment to capitalise on Barbados' rich history, exciting new opportunities are underway to help protect Bajan heritage.
-Support has come under our Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training programme funded by the Hamish Ogston Foundation.
+Support has come under our Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training programme.

 Prior to this programme, over two weeks in January 2023, 40 young people from the Caribbean, UK, and US worked on a comprehensive management plan for the historic architecture of Roebuck Street, Bridgetown, Barbados, for the Roebuck Street Redevelopment Trust.
 It gave young people the opportunity to learn practical conservation skills and train the next generation of heritage professionals, whilst contributing towards the preservation of the heritage that local people value.

 The ongoing 'Train the Trainers' workshops include field work in masonry and plastering, pointing and mortar analysis, and a lime burn exercise for staff and students (see images below).
 Lectures complement the practical work, highlighting the importance of using lime and traditional building practices in the conservation and repair of historic buildings.
 Training sessions are taking place at The Barbados Museum and Historical Society and Barbados National Trust along with practical training days for 15–17 year olds at the Grantley Adams Memorial School.

 Trainees develop their pointing skills with Mark's guidance at the Barbados Museum.

 Meet some of the participants on the 'Train the Trainers' Programme: